renovatebot/renovate/docs/usage/nuget.md

 ```

 In this example we defined 3 NuGet feeds.
-Packages resolving will process feeds consequentially.
+Package resolving processes feeds in the listed order, from top to bottom.
-It means that if package will be resolved in second feed Renovate won't look in last one.
+This means that if a package is resolved in the second feed, Renovate won't check the third and final feed.

 ### Protocol versions